canada-ca/canada-ca.github.io/_drafts/2018-01-22-how-people-see-old-content.markdown

 ---
 layout: post
 title: "How people perceive older content"
-gradelevel: x
+gradelevel: 5
-ref: template
+ref: oldcontent
 date:   2018-01-22 09:48:44 +0100
-categories: category
+datemodified: 2018-01-22
 published: false
 lang: en
+alt: X.
+description: X
 ---

 We had some interesting results related to content age in a recent usability study.
 It showed us about how people perceive content based on its age.
 This might influence how we present the date updated on Canada.ca.